 Ultrasound- and MRI-Guided Prostate Biopsy

-Your doctor will instruct you based on the type of biopsy being performed.
-Tell your doctor about any medications you're taking, including aspirin and herbal supplements, and whether you have any allergies – especially to anesthesia.
-Your physician will advise you to stop taking aspirin or blood thinner seven to 10 days before your procedure.
-You may be told to eat light meals before your procedure and asked to clear your bowel.
+Your doctor will tell you how to prepare based on the type of biopsy you will undergo.
+Tell your doctor about all the medications you take, including aspirin and herbal supplements.
+List any allergies – especially to anesthesia.
+Your doctor will tell you to stop taking aspirin or blood thinners seven to 10 days before your biopsy.
+You may need to eat light meals before your procedure and clear your bowel with an enema.
 Leave jewelry at home and wear loose, comfortable clothing.
-You may be asked to wear a gown.
+You may need to change into a gown for the procedure.